[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 The Superintendent may immediately suspend a user's stormwater discharge permit, after informal notice to the user, whenever such suspension is necessary to stop an actual or threatened discharge, which reasonably appears to present or cause an imminent or substantial endangerment to the health or welfare of persons.

 The Superintendent may also immediately suspend a user's storm discharge, after notice and opportunity to respond, that threatens to interfere with the operation of the MS4, or which presents, or may present, an endangerment to the environment.

 Any user notified of a suspension of its discharge shall immediately stop or eliminate its contribution.
 In the event of a user's failure to immediately comply voluntarily with the suspension order, the Superintendent may take such steps as deemed necessary, including immediate severance of the sewer or storm drain connection, to prevent or minimize damage to the MS4, its receiving stream, or endangerment to any individuals.
-The Superintendent may allow the user to recommence its discharge when the user has demonstrated to the satisfaction of the Superintendent that the period of endangerment has passed, unless the termination proceedings in § 231-12 of this code are initiated against the user.
+The Superintendent may allow the user to recommence its discharge when the user has demonstrated to the satisfaction of the Superintendent that the period of endangerment has passed, unless the termination proceedings in § 231-12 of this chapter are initiated against the user.

-A user that is responsible, in whole or in part, for any discharge presenting imminent endangerment shall submit a detailed written statement, describing the causes of the harmful contribution and the measures taken to prevent any future occurrence, to the Superintendent prior to the date of any show-cause or termination hearing under § 231-12 of this code.
+A user that is responsible, in whole or in part, for any discharge presenting imminent endangerment shall submit a detailed written statement, describing the causes of the harmful contribution and the measures taken to prevent any future occurrence, to the Superintendent prior to the date of any show cause or termination hearing under § 231-12 of this Code.